ryanalhakim27/Yahoo-Fincancial-Statement-Scraper/docs/how to use.md

 ![Image title](important_dataframe.png)
 Note: It is not work in Bank financial statements because different format of financial statements.

-### 4. Get Dataframe of Financial Metrics
+### 4. Get Metric Dataframe

-If your Key Features Dataftame already built, you can make financial metrics dataframe by using method `metric_dataframe()`.
+If your KeyFeat Dataframe has been already built, you can make Metric Dataframe by using method `metric_dataframe()`.
 <h4>For example:</h4>
 <pre>
     <code>goto=YFinanceScrapper('GOTO.JK)